PedroAyon/CallConflictDetectionSaaS/README.md

   * **SQLite:** Lightweight database for data storage.
   * **Hugging Face `transformers`:** Used for natural language processing tasks (translation and sentiment analysis).
   * **Azure Cognitive Services Speech SDK:** For integrating with Azure's Speech-to-Text service.

+## License

+This project is licensed under the MIT License - see the [LICENSE](https://www.google.com/search?q=LICENSE) file for details.